Student Loan Refinancing Overview

-PenFed and Citizens Bank are the servicers of the student refinance loans.
+PenFed is the servicer of the student refinance loans.
 You can contact a representative of the PenFed Member Services team at 800-247-5626 or visit the website at www.PenFed.org.
-Citizens general assistance can be reached at 1-800-922-9999 or visit the website at www.citizensbank.com

 Like other private lenders, our lenders do not offer a deferment period.

 1. Why are your longer term loans priced higher than your shorter term loans?

 This accounts for the interest rate risk.
 It's always riskier for both parties to lock-in to a long-term rate without the information of where rates may be headed.

 2. How is the interest calculated on my loan?

 Interest is calculated as simple daily interest for student loans.
 This means that each day the outstanding principal balance is multiplied by the interest rate and divided by 365 days to calculate that day's interest amount.
 For example, if you have a $10,000 loan and the interest rate is 7%, one day's interest will be

 Our lenders generally determine interest rates by your credit score and the type of degree you have.
 Your loan amount has no impact on the rates offered.
 Your annual income is factored into DTI (debt-to-income) calculations but won't have any effect on your interest rate.
 If you apply with a cosigner or refinance with your spouse, our lenders use the higher credit score to calculate your interest rate and save you even more on your student loans.
 Remember, you can check your estimated rate using our Rate Comparison tool.